 People have become more fond of their personal space and often want to just be left alone and undisturbed.
 Some of the ryokan (traditional Japanese inns) stopped lining up at the entrance to greet guests because they found out, from a survey, that it made their guests feel uncomfortable.
 They also stopped going into the rooms as often as they used to do when guests were dining to give them more privacy.

 While I also appreciate my space and prefer to be left alone when dining or shopping, I did find the hospitality in Japanese culture comforting rather than pushy.
 I’ve been in many shops in Europe where staff either follows you around everywhere you go (probably just to check if you don’t steal anything) or is nowhere to be found, and that always makes me nervous, then angry and resulting in me leaving to never come back.

-In Japan, however, I am welcomed into a shop without the expectation of me saying anything in return, I don’t have to worry about staff finishing their gossip about the weekend before helping me out, I don’t have to wait on waiters before finally being able to place my order or settle the bill… and then I’m not even expected to leave a tip!
+In Japan, however, I am welcomed into a shop (with a long irasshaimaseeeeeee) without the expectation of me saying anything in return, I don’t have to worry about staff finishing their gossip about the weekend before helping me out, I don’t have to wait on waiters before finally being able to place my order or settle the bill… and then I’m not even expected to leave a tip!

 When you travel around Japan, you will notice elements of omotenashi everywhere.
 You’re being welcomed into shops, train staff bows at you and taxi drivers will still hold your door open.

 If you’re looking for unique Japanese experiences where you’ll definitely get a taste of the omotenashi culture, then I would recommend the following activities: